oceanprotocol/list-purgatory/policies/README.md

 ### How Does An Actor Leave Purgatory?

 It can happen in one of these ways:
-* Assets published by the actor are on longer in Purgatory;
-* The actor submits a request in writing to OPF, who then decides at its discretion whether to revoke purgatory status
+* Assets published by the actor are on longer in Purgatory; the actor submits a request in writing to OPF, who then decides at its discretion whether to revoke purgatory status

 ### DMCA Details: Counter-Notices & Legal Actions